networkf/network.github.io/structure.md

 <link rel="shortcut icon" type="image/png" href="/favicon.png">
 </head>
 ---
-<b><font size="5">Network Foundation</font></b>
+<b><font size="5">Network Structure</font></b>

+**Network Foundation**

-The purpose of the Network Foundation is to serve as an onchain organization embedded in international law for the mission of the network.
+The purpose of the Network Foundation is to serve as an onchain organization governed by N tokenholders embedded in international law for the mission of the network.

-<b><font size="5">Network Company Overview</font></b>
+**Network Company**

 The goal of the company is to release consumer-oriented tools and technology that align with Network's mission.
 The company is privately held.
 Headquartered in Wyoming, United States.
+Legal name: Network.
 Operations globally and remote.
-Legal name: Network.